This course is only available for students in the BA Urban Studies programme.

 to use and perform the method with the chosen tools and analysis steps;

 to present and reflect on the selected methodology with the aid of a flow diagram.

 The first six weeks will be about theory and more practical experience with GIS, the last six weeks the students will work in small groups on a case study in the Urban Environment and use the obtained knowledge ands skills.
 In the last workgroup the students have to present the chosen method and results of the GIS casestudy (assignment).

 Compulsory attendance: This means that students have to attend every session of the course.
-If a student is unable to attend a lecture or workgroup, they should inform the lecturer in advance, providing a valid reason for absence.
+If a student is unable to attend a tutorial or lecture, they should inform the lecturer in advance, providing a valid reason for absence.
 The teacher will determine if and how the missed session can be compensated by an additional assignment.
-If they are absent from a lecture or workgroup without a valid reason, they can be excluded from the final exam in the course.
+If they are absent from a tutorial without a valid reason, they can be excluded from the final exam in the course.